The EJC advocates for increased public funding for civil legal aid programs at the federal, state, and local levels.

 The King County Council appropriates funds and also supports the legal aid network with an annual proclamation of Pro Bono Week, to honor the tens of thousands of hours of free services provided by volunteers through legal aid programs every year.

 The County’s 2021-22 biennial budget included steady funding for civil legal aid programs, which also receive funds through the Veterans, Seniors & Human Services Levy.
-The County Council also allocated nearly $3 million in emergency funding for legal aid in response to COVID-19, after the EJC advocated for additional support for services helping people with housing security, unemployment and other benefits, and family safety.
+The County Council also allocated nearly $5 million in emergency funding for legal aid in response to COVID-19, after the EJC advocated for additional support for services including tenant protections, access to unemployment and other benefits, and family safety.